soupglasses/coturnix/README.md

 ### Usage of Compatible Licences

-_Please note that the advice in this section is for reference purposes only and does not constitute legal advice._
+_Please note that the information given in this section is meant for reference purposes only, and does not constitute legal advice, and it further does not grant any additional permissions beyond what the EUPLv1.2 license describes._

 The Source Code from this repository can be both utilized and modified under the EUPL v1.2 license, or alternatively, according to Article 5 of the EUPL, you have the option to select any of the EUPLv1.2's 'Compatible Licences'.
 These have been listed at the end of this section for convenience.

-Additionally, with the above license extension to Article 5 (compatibility clause) for this Work, you are further allowed the use this repository as a library with a project with ___any license___, including complete linking freedom.
+Additionally, with the above license extension to Article 5 (the compatibility clause), you are further allowed to use this repository as a library in a project using ___any license___ with complete linking freedom.

 | License                                                   | Shorthand     | Applicable Version(s)                    |
 |-----------------------------------------------------------|---------------|------------------------------------------|